How To Start a Bookkeeping Business in 8 Steps for 2023 + Checklist

 If you plan to lease office space, then your mailing address will be wherever your office is located.
 However, if you plan to set up a home office, you’ll need to obtain a business mailing address so that you don’t have to use your home address.
 This will make your business appear more professional and maintain your privacy.

-There are a couple of options.
-First, you can rent a post office box from your local post office.
-On average, you will pay $60 for six months or $120 for the year.
-Of course, the price will vary based on your location.
-Another is to rent a UPS mailbox instead, and the UPS Store will give you a real street address to use.
+- Rent a UPS mailbox: The UPS Store will give you a real street address to use.
 A benefit to using a UPS mailbox is some merchants won’t deliver to P.O. boxes and require a street address.

 As a bookkeeper, you should have liability protection in case you get sued for a mistake on your client’s books.
-Insurance can both cover the cost of settling a lawsuit and the lawyer fees to defend against a lawsuit.
+Insurance can cover both the cost of settling a lawsuit and the lawyer fees to defend against a lawsuit.

 Step 5: Get the Right Accounting Software